For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Creating an account with a company selling... well, anything?
 Check to see if there are any sign-up offers for new customers.

-Far from just offering an initial discount, loads of companies give you free money for signing up.
+Loads of companies give you free money to sign up.
 You may have to make a qualifying purchase first, but if it's something you were going to buy anyway, it's 100% free cash.

-Sometimes, the reward will come in the form of an Amazon voucher.
+Sometimes, the reward will come in the form of a free Amazon voucher.
 But as Amazon sells pretty much everything, a voucher is as good as cash.
-And if you use our Amazon shopping hacks, you'll be guaranteed a bargain.
+And our Amazon shopping hacks will help you find a bargain.

 Check the T&Cs of each offer for more info.